eusoubrasileiro/stocks/Progress.md

     - [x] Wrote simple mql5 unit test script for Armadillo C++ library `dll` wrapping
     - [x] Remove support-resistances equal.
 Used unique function from Armadillo library "cpparm.dll"
     - [x] Fixed wrong usage of `CopyRates` and `CopyOpen` including for previous day pivots calculation
     1. When using `CopyRates(sname, PERIOD_D1, 0, 5, rates)` for calculation of pivots the actual day index 0 gets included (with ohlc all equal to open-price).
-Somehow that makes the pivots more closer and make sharp go to 0.10 and the expected pay-off to 9.3 .
-We can think as we modify the formula of pivots as consequence the stops and limits are placed closer to our entries.
-We can see on graph better results also after 2017 (where we have a big up trend?).
-Long trades won goes to 100% 269.
-Loss trades were 15%.
-436 Trades 1245 Deals
+That makes all pivots calculated to be equal to the reference pivot (l+h+c)/3.
     2. When removing the repeated support-resistances (w. unique) expected pay-off went to 4.5.
 Loss trades went to 34%.
 443 Trades 1122 Deals
     3. When using `CopyRates` just with the last 5 days and unique support-resistances the expected pay-off goes to 7.88 sharp goes to 0.06 and Loss Trades to 43%.
 Total Trades 335 and 867 Deals.
 Seams to be accordingly explained above much less entries probably due support-resistances too far-apart.
     - It's expected that once histogram of volume at price are used for defining support-resistance zones better results than those points 1, 2 and 3 above will be reached.